lollerfirst/cashu-kvac/README.md

   - $C_a$ becomes the serial

 ### Range proofs:
-Range proofs will be implemented as [BULLETPROOFS](https://eprint.iacr.org/2017/1066.pdf).
+Range proofs are implemented as [BULLETPROOFS](https://eprint.iacr.org/2017/1066.pdf).
-In this repo there is also the folklore/naive implementation as a Schnorr proof ([here](https://github.com/lollerfirst/cashu-kvac/blob/14024615471e3d6cb328bade1db0db3e6d67fd38/src/kvac.py#L679))